cpe-prog/cpe-prog/README.md

 </div>

 ### :man_technologist: About Me :
-- 💻 Currently working as a Freelance Full-stack Developer and Full-time IT Instructor.
+- 💻 I'm currently working as a Freelance Full-stack Developer and Full-time IT Instructor.
-- ✍️ I also enjoy training my self to unfamiliar languages, where I can expand my skills and expertise.
+- ✍️ I'm continues learning to unfamiliar techs and new updated frameworks, where I can expand my skills and expertise.
 - ⚡ I love exploring the latest tech articles and staying updated with emerging technologies and best practices.
+- 📬 Get in touch! <a href="https://www.linkedin.com/in/grian-gajila/">Linkedin</a>
 <p>

 **`Full Stack Developer | Software Developer | Computer Engineer`**